Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ### 404 response codes per environment

-Note that the "404" can be replaced with a new response code, or extended to include other error codes by adding additional elements to the array.
+{{< alert title="Note" color="primary" >}}The "404" can be replaced with a new response code, or extended to include other error codes by adding additional elements to the array.
 This query also shows all environments.
-See the following query to specify a specific environment by adding another "$match" clause.
+See the following query to specify a specific environment by adding another "$match" clause.{{< /alert >}}

 ```js
 {